jetbrains-academy/kotlin-course-template/README.md

-**JetBrains Academy Kotlin course template** is a repository that provides a pure template to make it easier to create a new Kotlin course with the [JetBrains Academy plugin][ref:plugin.marketplace] (check the [Creating a repository from a template][gh:template] article).
+**JetBrains Academy Kotlin course template** is a repository that provides a pure template to make it easier to create a new Kotlin course with the [JetBrains Academy plugin][ref:plugin.marketplace] (check out the [Creating a repository from a template][gh:template] article).

-The main goal of this template is to speed up the setup phase of a Kotlin course development for both new and experienced educators by preconfiguring the project scaffold and CI, linking to the proper documentation pages, and keeping everything organized.
+The main goal of this template is to speed up the setup phase of Kotlin course development for both new and experienced educators by preconfiguring the project scaffold and CI, linking to the proper documentation pages, and keeping everything organized.